 The first study, published by the American Association for the Advancement of Science, found that a mother cat continually returned to her kittens, no matter how far they were separated.

 Some experts claim that a cat’s superior sense of smell guides them.
 Others believe that cats retain information about what is important to them.

 This is surprising, but seemingly valid.
-AnimalWised claims that have a short-term memory of around 16 hours.
-However, if a cat considers something to be necessary, it is retained.
+AnimalWised claims that cats have a short-term memory of around 16 hours.
+However, if a cat considers something to be necessary, the information is retained.

 Of course, the way home is something that any cat would consider pivotal.
 Cats can even recall food and water sources from the territory that have not visited in years.

 All the same, it doesn’t hurt to lend your cat a hand.
 Before you start to let your cat wander too far, take these steps:

 - Place some familiar-smelling items outside your home, shielded from the rain.
 Blankets or used litter are most effective.